freifunk-berlin/berlin.freifunk.net/README.md

 The website is deployed automatically via github actions.
 The main branch is at [berlin.freifunk.net](https://berlin.freifunk.net).
 The other branches could be accessed via `dev.berlin.freifunk.net/<BRANCH_NAME>/`.

 The actions are defined in `.github/workflows` and could be configured with [github variables and secrets](https://github.com/freifunk-berlin/berlin.freifunk.net/settings/secrets/actions).
 The configurations for the production and development webserver are in the `apache` directory.
-The development setup should also use the `robots.txt` file to deny indexing.